4oBuko/facie-ai-test-task/README.md

 # About
-This is basic task with enriching data from .csv file without any optional enhancements.
+This is basic task with enriching data from .csv file with stream based reading and multithreading.
 ## Requirements
 - JDK17
 - Docker and docker-compose